sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 This is a living document, it will be updated now-and-then.

-2018-09-12 Polishing and improvements by various reader's comments 2018-09-11 Initial version
+2018-09-18 Add diagrams for black and white box testing 2018-09-12 Polishing and improvements by various reader's comments 2018-09-11 Initial version